- The Australia Day Harbour Parade 2020 (“the Parade”) is to be held on Sunday, 26 January 2020 at 12.45pm.

 - The categories are: Best Small Vessel, Best Commercial Vessel, Best Newcomer, Best Dressed Vessel and Most Imaginative.

-- Each prize awarded to a Participating Vessel will be provided to the Master for that Participating Vessel as identified on the registration form, at a time and place specified by the ADCNSW Panel.
-If, for any reason, the Master does not accept the prize at the time and place specified by the ADCNSW Panel, then the prize will be forfeited.
+- Each prize awarded to a Participating Vessel will be provided to the contact for that Participating Vessel as identified on the registration form, at a time and place specified by the ADCNSW Panel.
+If, for any reason, the contact does not accept the prize at the time and place specified by the ADCNSW Panel, then the prize will be forfeited.

 - The decision of the ADCNSW Panel will be final and will not be subject to review.
 ADCNSW will not enter into any correspondence regarding the result.